iurnah/ruihan.org/docs/leetcode/binary-search/notes.md

 5. The "bisection": `start = mid + 1`, `start = mid`, or `end = mid - 1` or `end = mid`?
 6. Where is the result? `start`? `end`?
 How to make sure?

-## A "universial" binary search implementation
+## A "universal" binary search implementation

-Despite the above caveas, just remember that there are two version of binary search one can write based on the range `[begin, end)` and `[begin, end]`.
+Despite the above caveats, just remember that there are two versions of binary search one can write based on the range `[begin, end)` and `[begin, end]`.
 Iterator type in C++ using the former, it have many benefits in reduce the code complexity.
 Among all the binary search implementation you have seen, the